TwinCAT-Libre/Arrays/README.md

 ### fn_ArrayInfo

-Returns the information of an array of any numerical type Average, sum,  number of elements, largest value, location of largest value,  smallest value, location of smallest value
+Returns the information of an array of any numerical type: average, sum, number of elements(size), largest value, location of largest value, smallest value, location of smallest value, range

 Usage:
 ```